vcstools/rosinstall/doc/rosws.rst

   Options:
-    -h, --help            show this help message and exit --merge-kill-append   merge by deleting given entry and appending new one -k, --merge-keep      (default) merge by keeping existing entry and discarding new one
+    -h, --help            show this help message and exit -a, --merge-kill-append
+                          merge by deleting given entry and appending new one -k, --merge-keep      (default) merge by keeping existing entry and discarding new one
-    -m, --merge-replace   merge by replacing given entry with new one maintaining ordering
+    -r, --merge-replace   merge by replacing given entry with new one maintaining ordering
     -y, --confirm-all     do not ask for confirmation unless strictly necessary -t WORKSPACE, --target-workspace=WORKSPACE